PeterSP/csv-to-json/csv-to-json/README.md

 listening on 127.0.0.1:8000
 ```

 To parse a csv into JSON, simply make a multipart/form-data POST request to the root path where the server is listening (all other request types and paths will return a 404 NOT FOUND response).
+Include a file field in the multipart request that contains the encoded CSV data.
+You can name this multipart field anything you like, the service will just take the first field that it finds from the multipart request.
+The field name "file" is used in all examples.

 For example, given a CSV file `fakebirds.csv` containing the following records: